Ensembl/peregrine-eard/docs/earp.md

 let tr.gene = count_to_index(gn.tr_count); //[0111122]
 ```

 `enumerate` is useful when we are concerned about the n-th of the contained object, for example only the first transcript of each gene.
-To get a list of namesof "first" transcripts.
+To get a list of names of "first" transcripts.

 ```
 let gn.tr_count = [1,4,2];